-It usually takes me three full days to see everything at the Winter Fancy Food Show that’s held every January in San Francisco.
+Attending the Winter Fancy Food Show is like a food allergy mom scavenger hunt for me.
+I tasted some really great nut-free foods, my favorite of the show was Red Plate Foods.
+WFFS usually takes me three full days to see everything in San Francisco because there are thousands of exhibitors.
 There’s so much to taste and so many people to talk with and catch up.
-But because I was concerned about being exposed to the novel coronavirus back in January, I zipped thru the show as fast as possible, washed my hands frequently, sampled minimially, and noted the highlights.
-I’m glad I went to the Winter Fancy Food Show as I don’t know when there will be another large public gathering like this in the near future.
+However due to the timing in early 2020, I zipped thru the show as fast as possible, washed my hands frequently, sampled minimially, and noted the highlights.
+I’m glad I went to the Winter Fancy Food Show as it turned out to be the last year they would come to San Francisco.

 I also did not follow up by email or phone as much as I typically would to confirm our conversations and some companies did not reply with the exception of Honey Stinger & Zego Foods.
 If there are any new brands that you want to try, please be sure to contact them directly to verify whether their products are safe for you or not and proceed with caution.

 This post was updated on 8/18/2023.
 As of January 1, 2023, sesame has been added as a top 9 allergen and you will need to double check for sesame if that’s an allergen for you.